-Update on Olympic Games Security Contract24 July 2012
+Update on Olympic Games Security Contract19 July 2012

-As we have announced previously, G4S has undertaken to cover the additional costs relating to the military deployment and believes that, including the deployment of the additional 1,200 troops, the overall losses to be incurred on the contract will remain within the previously stated estimate of £35m - £50m.
+G4S has undertaken to cover the additional costs relating to the military and police who make good any shortfall in G4S personnel.
+The Company has reviewed the latest position and believes that, even if some or all of the additional troops now on standby were to be deployed, the overall losses to be incurred on this contract would remain within the previously stated estimate of £35m - £50m.

 - Helen Parris

 (Adam Mynott, Director of Media Relations or David Allchurch/Ed Orlebar, Tulchan )

 : +44 (0) 1293 554400 / +44 (0) 207 353 4200

 G4S is the world’s leading secure outsourcing group, specialising in outsourcing of business processes in sectors where security and safety risks are considered a strategic threat.

 G4S is the largest employer quoted on the London Stock Exchange and has a secondary stock exchange listing in Copenhagen.
 G4S has operations in more than 125 countries and over 657,000 employees.

 For more information on G4S, visit www.g4s.com